Today’s Los Angeles neighborhood blog is about Granada Hills.

 Granada Hills is situated in the northern part of the San Fernando Valley.

 It is neighbored by Sylmar to the east, Mission Hills to the southeast, North Hills to the southeast, Northridge to the southwest, Porter Ranch to the west, and the Santa Susana Mountains to the north.

 GRANADA HILLS HISTORY

 The Santa Susana Mountain area now part of Granada Hills was home to the Tataviam at the time of the arrival of the Spaniards.
 By 1810, the Spaniards had subjugated them entirely.
 From 1821 to 1848, the area was ruled by Mexico.
 After that, it became part of the US.

-Granada Hills became something a a hot spot for modernist architecture during the middle of the century.
-The Balboa Highlands tract, was designed by architect Joseph Eichler.
-Many of the homes in the area have been featured in movies, TV shows and commericials.
+Granada Hills became something a hot spot for modernist architecture during the middle of the century.
+The Balboa Highlands tract was designed for developer Joseph Eichler.
+Many of the homes in the area have been featured in movies, television shows, and commercials.

 Knots Landing was actually Crystalaire Place in the Knollwood Country Club Estates.

-In the 5th Episode of 24, Jack Bauer rescues a man from a crashed helicopter… in Granada Hills.
+In the fifth Episode of 24, Jack Bauer rescues a man from a crashed helicopter… in Granada Hills.